 The Company's paint and surface protection, automotive window films and architectural window films are sourced from five suppliers.
-Approximately 88% of the Company's inventory purchases in the three months ended March 31, 2019 were sourced from one of these suppliers, entrotech, which we refer to as the primary supplier.
-For the year ended December 31, 2018, approximately 87% of our annual inventory purchases were sourced from the primary supplier.
+Approximately 87% of the Company's inventory purchases in 2018 were sourced from one of these suppliers, entrotech, which we refer to as the primary supplier.